World Traveller

 Each cabin is equipped with orange-colored lifejackets, which are used in cases of emergencies and during lifeboat drills.
 The ship's electrical supply is 220 V (50 Hz).
 The electrical outlets (found in all cabins and throughout the ship) are standard European 2-pin plugs.
 A total of 5 USB ports (per cabin) are for digital devices (cameras, smartphones, tablets, etc).
 Each cabin is also fitted with a total of 5 power outlets (110V / 220V).

-Most cabins (~90%) are with private step-out balconies, excepting only the aft-located (decks 5-6) "French Balcony" cabins, which are with a sliding window opening to a railing (Juliet balcony).
+Most cabins (~90%) are with private step-out balconies, excep only the aft-located (decks 5-6) "French Balcony" cabins, which are with a sliding window opening to a railing (Juliet balcony).
 Cabin balconies are furnished with 1 low table and 2 deckchairs.

 MS World Traveller has 7 cabin categories ranging in sizes from 185 ft2 (17 m2, Adventure Stateroom) to 465 ft (43 m2, Owner/Navigator Suite).
-French Balcony cabins (Horizon/Infinity Stateroom) are sized 270 ft2 (25 m2) and feature a floor-ceiling glass wall with a slide opening window (upper panel).
+French Balcony cabins (Horizon/Infinity Stateroom) are sized 270 ft2 (25 m2) and feature a floor-ceiling glass wall with a slide-opening window (upper panel).
 Balcony cabins (Veranda Stateroom) are same-sized (25 m2) but with a step-out balcony.
-The all 12 Adventure-type (Porthole) cabins are located on Deck 3 and each has a large non-opening window.

 The boat's all 10 suites (top-tier cabins) are in categories Journey Suite (380 ft2 / 35 m2), Discovery Suite (445 ft2 / 41 m2) and Navigator Suite (465 ft2 / 43 m2), plus four Junior Suites (300 ft2 / 28 m2).
 All suites are 2-Room (1-Bedroom) and with step-out balconies (sized 110 ft2 / 10 m2) furnished with 2 sun loungers, 2 teak deckchairs and 1 low table.
-Each suite has 2 closets and 2 large HDTVs (wall-mounted in the bedroom / living room).
+Each suite has 2 closets and 2 large HDTVs (wall-mounted in the bedroom/living room).
 Junior Suites are triple-occupancy cabins in 2 different configurations - with either outdoor or French Balcony.

 Cabin bathrooms are with spa showers (rain shower head, handheld showerhead, 4 adjustable body jets), L'Occitane bath products (shampoo, conditioner, body wash, handwash, hand lotion).
 Navigator Suites and Discovery Suites bathrooms are with double basin vanity (his-and-hers sinks) and separate WC.
 Navigator Suites bathrooms are with bathtub.